 In a study of 107 children, primary surgery was required to close the wounds and it was carried out without incident except in the most severe attacks, where the risk of infection was highest.
 Facial scars are always permanent, but with revision surgery, it is possible to minimize them.
 In the severe cases, several surgeries were required to achieve an approximation of the desired outcome.

 The treatment and outcomes for these children were duly recorded to document what the victims and their families had to go through.
 In 39 of the victims, this documentation was used in premises liability lawsuits filed against the dog owners.

 The study noted that the dog was known to the victim in 77% of the cases, which could mean a dog that is habitually in the immediate neighborhood.
 This supports a premises liability claim because it the dog owner had a duty to ensure that the animal would not be able to inflict harm on his or her neighbors, especially children.
-According to the website of The Seegmiller Law Firm, this lapse constitutes negligence, and must be duly addressed.
+This lapse constitutes negligence, and must be duly addressed.